simensov/uaproj/RRT/README.md

 Other:
 - All files imports support.py, which implements steering functions for the different systems.
 - support.py imports utils and searchClasses, which consists of implementation of plotting tools and classes used for the RRT algorithm
+- An example of differential flatness is added, but will not run in this folder due to a lot of reasons, first and foremost since the support files made for it is in another directory, but also since the user don't have PYTHONPATH set correctly.
+Added due to display of an example discussed in the final report.